TomHarrop/ird-5acc-paper/ms/methods.md

 ### Tissue collection and RNA sequencing

-For expression analysis, we collected three biological replicates of approximately 15 immature panicles each from at least 10 plants per accession, per stage, from 4 days to 15 days after floral induction.
+For expression analysis, we collected 15 immature panicles each from at least 10 plants per accession, per stage, collected from 4 days to 15 days after floral induction (*i.e.* transfer to short day conditions).
-For sample collection, leaves surrounding the young panicle were removed by hand and the reproductive tissue was cut with a sharp blade under a Stemi 508 (Zeiss, Germany) stereo microscope.
+For sample collection, leaves surrounding the young panicle were removed by hand and the reproductive tissue was cut with a sharp blade under a Stemi 508 (Zeiss, Germany) stereo microscope to identify developmental stage.
 The reproductive tissues were immediately frozen in liquid nitrogen, and total RNA including small RNA was extracted using the RNeasy Plant Mini kit with RLT and RWT buffers (QIAGEN, Germany).
 DNase treatments were performed using the RNase-free DNase set (QIAGEN, Germany).
 RNA integrity numbers of the extracted RNA, measured using a 2100 Bioanalyzer (Agilent, U.S.A.), were between 8.6 and 10.